aspnet/AzureSignalR-samples/samples/ChatRoom/README.md

    * Free: which can handle 100 connections at the same time and can send and receive one million messages in a month.
    * Basic: which has 1000 concurrent connections and 75 millions message per month limit for *one unit*.
 You can scale up to 10 units for a single service instance and you'll be charged by the number of units you use.

-   > In private preview, only basic tier with one unit is supported.

 3. Click "Create", your SignalR service will be created in a few minutes.